Describes our mission and general approach.

 Describes the harm caused by an over-emphasis on memorization.

-Introduces Foundations of Lectical Assessement, a graduate level course covering the literature that inspired our work.
+Introduces Foundations of Lectical Assessment, a graduate level course covering the literature that inspired our work.

-Explains Lectical Assessment in Practice—1, our popular certification course for coaches and consultants.
+Explains the rationale behind Lectica's recruitment tools and introduces Lectical Assessment in Practice—2, our certification course for recruitment consultants.

 The early days of DTS/Lectica (2009)